chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/04-Objects.md

 };
 ```

 This shorthand syntax, also called *concise method* syntax, creates a method on the `person` object just as the previous example did.
-The `sayName()` property is assigned an anonymous function and has all the same characteristics as the ECMAScript 5 `sayName()` function.
-The one difference is that concise methods may use `super` (discussed later in the "Easy Prototype Access with Super References" section), while the nonconcise methods may not.
+The `sayName()` property is assigned an anonymous function and has all the same characteristics as the ECMAScript 5 `sayName()` function. **The one difference is that concise methods may use `super` (discussed later in the "Easy Prototype Access with Super References" section), while the nonconcise methods may not**.

 I> The `name` property of a method created using concise method shorthand is the name used before the parentheses.
 In the last example, the `name` property for `person.sayName()` is `"sayName"`.